wistia/wistia-open-docs/_posts/contacts.md

 previously exist.

 Alternatively, contacts can be created without sharing projects.
-To do this, choose the "Contacts" item in the Account tab on any page in your Wistia account.
+To do this, choose the "Users" item in the Account tab on any page in your Wistia account.
 This will take you to your "My Contacts" page.

-From here, choose *Create Contacts* from the <span class="action_menu">Actions</span> menu.
+From here, choose *Create User* from the <span class="action_menu">Actions</span> menu.
 A dialog will appear that will let you either create a single new contact (the "New Contact" tab) or create many new contacts simultaneously (the "Advanced Add" tab).
 Choose whichever method is appropriate based on the